Persistent Markov partitions for rational maps: Construction of partitions

 As a corollary of Theorem \ref{1.1}, we have the following.

 \begin{corollary} Let $f:\overline{\mathbb C}\to \overline{\mathbb C}$ be a rational map with connected Julia set $J$, such that the forward orbit of each critical point is attracted to an attractive or parabolic periodic orbit, and such that the closure of any Fatou component is a closed topological disc, and all of these are disjoint.
-Then there exists a graph $G\subset \overline{\mathbb G}$ such that the following hold. \begin{enumerate} \item $G\subset f^{-1}G$. \item $G$ does not intersect the closure of any Fatou component. \item All components of $\overline{\mathbb C}\setminus G$ are topological discs. \item Any component of $\overline{\mathbb C}\setminus G$ contains at most one periodic Fatou component of $f$. \item The boundary of any component of $\overline{\mathbb C}\setminus G$ is a quasi-circle. \end{enumerate} In particular, the set of closures of components of $\overline{\mathbb C}\setminus G$ is a Markov partition for $f$. \end{corollary}
+Then there exists a connected graph $G\subset \overline{\mathbb C}$ such that the following hold. \begin{enumerate} \item $G\subset f^{-1}G$. \item $G$ does not intersect the closure of any periodic Fatou component. \item Any component of $\overline{\mathbb C}\setminus G$ contains at most one periodic Fatou component of $f$. \end{enumerate} In particular, the set of closures of components of $\overline{\mathbb C}\setminus G$ is a Markov partition for $f$. \end{corollary}

-\begin{proof} We can choose the graph $G_0$ of Theorem \ref{1.1} to satisfy the conditions of \ref{1.1} and also property 2 above.
-Then choose the neighbourhood $U$ of $G_0$ of \ref{1.1} sufficiently small and $N$ sufficiently large that any path from $U$ to the closure of a periodic Fatou component must cross at least 3 components of $\overline{\mathbb C}\setminus f^{-N}(U)$.
-Then any such path must also cross at least 3 components of $\overline{\mathbb C}\setminus f^{-N}(G')$.
-So by condition 2 of Theorem \ref{1.1}, $G$ is disjoint from the closures of periodic Fatou components. \end{proof}
+{\em{Proof.}} We can choose the graph $G_0$ of Theorem \ref{1.1} to satisfy the conditions of \ref{1.1} and also to not intersect the closure of any periodic Fatou component, and to separate periodic Fatou components.
+Theorem \ref{1.1} then gives Property 1 above.
+By taking $\varepsilon >0$ sufficiently small, we can ensure that $G'$ also does not intersect the closure of any periodic Fatou component, and separates them.
+Then the same is true for $f^{-i}(G')$ for each $0\le i<N$.
+By choosing $\varepsilon '>0$ sufficiently small that $f^{-i}(G')$ does not intersect the $2\varepsilon '$-neighbourhood of any periodic Fatou component, Property 1 of \ref{1.1} gives Property 2 of this corollary.
+Then choosing $\delta _0$ such that every periodic Fatou component contains a disc of diameter $\ge \delta_0$, Property 2 of \ref{1.1} gives that every closed loop in $G'$ which separates some periodic Fatou component from all others is approximated by a similar loop in $G$.
+This gives Property 3 above.

+\Comment{{COMMENT Correction made in response to referee's comment (4), yes, $\delta _0$ needs to give a lower bound on the diameter of discs in periodic Fatou components rather than an upper bound on diameter.